Dollar cost averaging: Confusion with strategies for investment of a windfall

-In recent years, however, confusion of the term "dollar cost averaging" with what Vanguard call a systematic implementation plan has arisen.
-The term "dollar cost averaging" is used to describe a delayed and staged investment strategy used in the situation where the investor has a windfall gain such as an insurance payout or inheritance, as opposed to the immediate investment of the entire sum.
-The delayed, staged strategy seems preferable for the investor who is concerned with avoiding timing risk (the risk of missing out in beneficial movements in price due to an error in market timing) then instead of investing the entire sum immediately, or waiting for the (mythical) ideal time to invest the entire sum, the investor spreads their investment of the windfall sum into the market over time in a staged way, which appears similar to dollar cost averaging.
+In recent years, however, confusion of the term "dollar cost averaging" with what Vanguard calls a systematic implementation plan has arisen.
+The confusion occurs where the term "dollar cost averaging" is incorrectly used to describe a different investment strategy in the situation where the investor invests a windfall gain such as an insurance payout or inheritance.
+The strategy is to invest the lump sum in a delayed and staged process, as opposed to the immediate investment of the entire sum.
+The delayed, staged strategy seems preferable for the investor who is concerned with avoiding timing risk (the risk of missing out in beneficial movements in price due to an error in market timing); then instead of investing the entire sum immediately, or waiting for the (mythical) ideal time to invest the entire sum, the investor spreads their investment of the windfall sum into the market over time in a staged way, which appears similar to dollar cost averaging.
 This behaviour is driven by the fear that volatility in the market could cause a significant drop in the value of the investment immediately after the investment is made.

 This confusion of terms is perpetuated by some articles that refer to this systematic (delayed) investing of a lump sum as DCA.
 Vanguard specifically discusses the confusion in their paper: "We refer to the gradual investment of a large sum as a systematic implementation plan or systematic investment plan.
 Industry practice is to refer to such strategies as dollar-cost averaging; however, this term is also commonly used to describe fixed-dollar investments made over time from current income as it becomes available.
 (A familiar example of this form of dollar-cost averaging is regular payroll deductions for investment in a workplace retirement plan.)
 By contrast, we are describing a situation in which a lump sum of cash is immediately available for investment."
 However, in other publications, Vanguard appear to have given up on clarifying the error and simply refer to the systematic (delayed) strategy as "dollar-cost averaging".

 Additional confusion arises in situations where there is no windfall gain, but instead an investor seeks to make a large change in the asset allocation of their existing investments.
 For example, they may have a large proportion of their investment in defensive assets such as cash or bonds and decide to change a significant proportion to more volatile assets such as equities.
 Again, the fear of a sudden fall in the value of the more volatile asset class immediately after the change in asset allocation may make the investor wish to make the change in a systematic (delayed) fashion even though this actually defeats the purpose of the decision to make the change in asset allocation in the first place.